soo941226/soo941226/README.md

 I'm an iOS developer!
 I love code, especially Swift.
 It helps me to communicate with people and world!😄 I also like having time to watch comic or hear rock

-I like talking about ways how to improvement the U.X. and codes.
+I like talking about ways how to improve the U.X. and codes.
 And now, I'm interested in test☑︎.
 So I'm trying to write codes to testable.

 <br>